QuentinRa/blog.quentinra.dev/info/cryptography/index.md

 a = b + m * q
 @

-You can note this using one of thse
+We are using one of the notation below

 <div>
 \[